mehak-ui/vendor-recommendation-and-event-planning/README.md

  # 🤝 Contribution
 This project was built as part of Round 1 of the UtsavAi AI Internship, focusing on creativity, logic, and real-world problem-solving.

-# 📄 License
-This project is open for educational use.
-For reuse or modification, feel free to fork and build on it